 The EinScan SE is one of the best 3D scanners in its price range.
 It can take a scan in around 8 seconds (versus 4 seconds for the EinScan SP) and can complete a whole 360 degree scan in its Automatic Scan mode in around 2 minutes.
 It can scan objects up to around 200 mm wide and 150 mm tall, with a single shot accuracy of around 0.1 mm (versus 0.05 mm for the EinScan SE).

 Overall, it’s accurate, reliable, and makes it easy to quickly scan stationary objects and 3D print them with ease.
-The EinScan SP — described in more detail further down in this guide! — is slightly better, but costs more.
+The EinScan SP — described in more detail further in this guide — is more precise, but costs more.
 Therefore, it’s a matter of your budget and how important this additional quality is for you personally.

 - Company based: USA